-Still, our results point to an important international transmission mechanism that works by affecting the perceptions about and the associated convenience premia tied to the relative scarcity of very safe government bonds.
+Still, our results point to an important international transmission mechanism that works by replacing quasi-safe government bonds with truly safe central bank reserves and thereby affecting the perceptions about and the associated convenience premia tied to the relative scarcity of very safe government bonds.
 As a consequence, it would be interesting to explore whether our findings extend to other highly rated countries in Europe.
 However, we also leave that question for future research.